jasperfrontend/jasperfrontend.github.io/readme.md

-# Default OBS Overlay
+# OBS Video Player Overlay
 This is an OBS overlay.
-Example implementation:
+It plays video thanks to [teklynk/twitch_clips_player](https://github.com/teklynk/twitch_clips_player).

 ## Default implementation
 Add `?streamer=streamernamehere` to the end of the URL to show clips!